Table of Contents

 One-sided trochlear nerve palsy is accompanied by a compensatory head posture with turning and tilting towards the healthy shoulder and lowering of the chin.
 The affected eye is in an abduction position and is rotated outwards.
 An annoying pathological rolling image is avoided since the slackened internal rotator is not utilized this way.

 The abducens nerve palsy is characterized by an isolated paresis of the rectus lateralis muscle (an externally turning muscle), which often occurs without identifiable intracranial lesions.
 In a high percentage of cases, the cause of these palsies remains idiopathic.
-However, trauma, a diabetic metabolic state, or papilledema are all indicators.
+However, trauma, a diabetic metabolic state, and increased intracranial pressure due to tumor or meningitis are some causes of abducens nerve palsy.

 In cases of abducens nerve palsy, convergent paralytic strabismus occurs even in the primary position, i.e. the affected eye deviates towards the inside and the paralyzed eye is impaired or inhibited if it tries to turn to look to the side or to look up.